 Your adviser may also accept payment in instalments if you have a regular contribution contract with them, but this is not allowed for lump-sum investments.

-Also, many advisers offer an ongoing service.
-These services also vary but often include a regular meeting and review of your investments.
+Most advisers also offer an ongoing service.
+These services will vary but often include a regular meeting and review of your investments.

-The nature of the services will not only be important so you know whether they are right for you but may also affect what your adviser might ask you.
+The nature of the services will not only be important to help you make a decision, but may also affect what your adviser might ask you.